maubanel/UE5-Blueprints/translation-ii/README.md

 ##### `Step 6.`\|`ITB`| :small_orange_diamond: :small_blue_diamond:

-Go into the game and turhning each axis on and off.
+Go into the game and turning each axis on and off.
 Also, look at your blueprint node chart as it runs to see how the booleans gate the operation flow.

 https://user-images.githubusercontent.com/5504953/193456318-39ef7da9-817a-42c3-93c7-d537a18e1cf4.mp4